linux-kdevops/kdevops-history/README.md

 the hostname and IP addresses are provided.
 The identity file to use is provided.

+This is first used for the removal, the IP addresses are given, yet they are not processed for the removal:

 ```
 update_ssh_config.py \
 	--remove kdevops,kdevops-dev \